Joyal-babu/FPGA_VERILOG_VHDL/UART/Design_1/Readme.md

 The UART frame consists of 1 start bit, a number of data bits, an optional parity bit and 1 or 2 stop bits.
 The start bit goes **_low_** for one bit time, then a number of data bits are transmitted,**_least significant bit first_** and stop bit goes **_high_** for one or two bit time.
 When no data is being transmitted, a logic 1 must be placed in the transmitted data line.
 The number of data bits, the parity bit and the number of stop bits must be set as a priori in all communication partners.

 Many UART performs multiple sample points to detect a bit cell and decide on a major vote.
-This bit affords a multiple of the sampling frequency for single bit detection but provides immunity to short spike disturbances on the communication line.
+This method affords a multiple of the sampling frequency for single bit detection but provides immunity to short spike disturbances on the communication line.

+>Simulation result with Tx_out loopbacked to RX_in

 ![Simulation result with Tx_out loopbacked to RX_in](https://github.com/Joyal-babu/FPGA_VERILOG_VHDL/assets/123290522/bdea56c3-30af-4058-8c7b-18b1607221c1)